Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 >You can always improve things another 5%...

 **Nemin:**
-Do you agree with the saying that "Constraints breed creativity"? :D
+Do you agree with the saying that "Constraints breed creativity"? :)

 > **David Fried:**
 >Yes, definitely.